ProMahmudul/ProMahmudul/README.md

 ### Glad To See You Here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=ProMahmudul&style=flat-square&color=0088cc)

-I'm a 25 years old web developer from Bangladesh.
+I'm a 25 years old software developer from Bangladesh.
 I mainly code in Php and JavaScript, but I'm always learning.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that I also love to teach and guide and mentor others.

 <br />
 <img align="right" height="270px" width="450px" alt="GIF" src="https://raw.githubusercontent.com/ProMahmudul/ProMahmudul/main/code.gif" />